vilijur/gifs/README.md

-# gifs
+# Smash gifs
-A Repository of all of my Smash gifs.
+This is a repository of all of my Smash gifs avaiable for easy access.